AineNicD/pands-project/README.md

 I downloaded the [irish data set](IrisDataSet.csv) from [github](https://raw.githubusercontent.com/uiuc-cse/data-fa14/gh-pages/data/iris.csv).

 ## Problem statement
-This project concerns the well-known Fisher’s Iris data set.
+"This project concerns the well-known Fisher’s Iris data set.
 You must research the data set and write documentation and code (in Python to investigate it.
 An online search for information on the data set will convince you that many people have investigated it previously.
 You are expected to be able to break this project into several smaller tasks that are easier to solve, and to plug these together after they have been completed.
 You might do that for this project as follows:
 > 1. Research the data set online and write a summary about it in your README.
 > 2. Download the data set and add it to your repository.
 > 3. Write a program called analysis.py that:
 >
 > • outputs a summary of each variable to a single text ﬁle,
 > • saves a histogram of each variable to png ﬁles, and
-> • outputs a scatter plot of each pair of variables.
+> • outputs a scatter plot of each pair of variables. "

 ### Program solution: [analysis.py](https://github.com/AineNicD/pands-project/blob/master/analysis.py)